CDEM Training Courses

 The Integrated Training Framework (ITF) provides professional development courses for anyone who may be employed in a coordination centre during an emergency.

 The ITF is based on the Coordinated Incident Management System (CIMS) and has been developed to meet coordination centre training and development requirements throughout the Civil Defence Emergency Management (CDEM) sector.

-The ITF was established by members of regional CDEM Groups, supported by the Ministry of Civil Defence & Emergency Management, to promote and support professional development.
+The ITF was established by members of regional CDEM Groups, supported by the National Emergency Management Agency, to promote and support professional development.

 There are four levels of courses:

 The first level is the ‘ITF Foundation Course’.
 This is a 3-4 hour interactive training session (or the option of an online version) that introduces the CIMS principles, structure and terminology, as well as the context of civil defence emergencies.

 In some CDEM Groups there is the option of completing the CIMS2 booklet to become credited with unit standard 17279 Demonstrate knowledge of the coordinated incident management system (CIMS).